freenas/freenas-docs/userguide/services.rst

 ~~~~~~~~~~~~~~~~~~~

 #ifdef freenas
+Do not connect to SMB shares as :literal:`root`, and do not add the
+root user in the SMB user database.
+There are security implications in
+attempting to do so, and Samba 4 and later take measures to
+prevent such actions.
+This can produce
+:literal:`auth_check_ntlm_password` and
+:literal:`FAILED with error NT_STATUS_WRONG_PASSWORD` errors.

 Samba is single threaded, so CPU speed makes a big difference in SMB
 performance.
 A typical 2.5Ghz Intel quad core or greater should be
 capable of handling speeds in excess of Gb LAN while low power CPUs